natewoodward/natewoodward.github.io/_posts/2019-11-25-process-substitution-and-race-conditions.md

 read line < "$syncfifo"
 ```

-Ultimately, the solution that uses process substitution adds a lot of complexity to our script and no benefit compared to just doing this:
+But ultimately, that solution adds a lot of complexity to our script and no benefit compared to just doing this:

 ```bash
 #!/bin/bash